BernardoPiedade/The-Hacker-Game-Ruining-The-World/README.md

     3-> Decrypting Game (You have to decrypt some files for a company)

-Inside the minigames you have four more options, that is:
+Inside the side game you have four more options, that is:

     1-> Work (Where you can work for others to make extra and easy money) 2-> Bitcoin Mining (Where you can get your claims from your Bitcoin Miner)